Calls for Applications

 To be considered for an ITC Conference Grant, an applicant must follow specific guidelines outlined in our Calls for Applications.

-ETHMIGSURVEYDATA invite applications for participation (with or without financial support) in the Action’s Training School, organized in Budapest on 14-15 November 2019.
-The deadline to submit an application is 30 September 2019.
-More information about the Training School and the application process can be found below and in the Call for Applications for the 3rd ETHMIGSURVEYDATA Training School.
+ETHMIGSURVEYDATA invite applications for participation (with or without financial support) in the Action’s Training School, organized online on 17-18 December 2020.
+The deadline to submit an application is 23 October 2020.
+More information about the Training School and the application process can be found below and in the Call for Applications for the 4th ETHMIGSURVEYDATA Training School.

-Organized by the COST Action CA16111 and the Centre for Social Sciences in Budapest, the 3rd Training School seeks to prepare a new generation of researchers interested in Ethnic and Migrant Minorities’ (EMM) integration with survey data by offering them the tools to design surveys on ethnic minorities or migrant minorities.
-The sessions will focus on methodological, conceptual, and ethical issues in designing surveys on Roma populations, in particular.
+Organized by the COST Action CA16111, the Universidad Autónoma Madrid and Casa de Velázquez, Madrid, Spain , the 4th Training School seeks to prepare a new generation of researchers interested in Ethnic and Migrant Minorities’ (EMM) integration with survey data by offering them the tools to design surveys on ethnic minorities or migrant minorities.
+The sessions will focus on methodological, conceptual, and ethical issues in designing and analyzing datasets on cross cultural / cross national research.

 The Training School is primarily aimed at young researchers affiliated with institutions from participating COST countries and approved European RTD Organizations (for detailed information, please see the COST Vademecum), such as Ph.D. candidates, post-doctoral and early career researchers.
 Nevertheless, the training school is also open to anyone interested in the topics described above, from any professional and organizational background.